MariaSyed/RoutePlanner/README.md

 ### Run on Android Device/Emulator

 Note: Metro bundler does not behave as it should when started with `react-native`, hence steps 3 and 4 are necessary.
+This issue was supposedly fixed with the new react native version 0.59.2 released on 26th March 2019.

 1. Connect a physical android device or have an android emulator ready
 2. Run `react-native run-android`